 If you do lose the lid to something, throw it away.
 Trust us, that lid is not ‘turning up one day.’

-- Consider bento-box containers like these by Cool Gear.
+- Consider bento-box containers.
 Although a bit pricier, they keep meals together but ingredients separate, which is great for salads or pastas.

 - If you commute via transit or work on the go, you may want to consider disposable containers that you can toss once you’re done.
 Keep in mind this habit can get expensive and not all options are biodegrable or eco-friendly.